enahern/Text-Similarity-Detection/README.md

-ext Similarity with MinHash and LSH
+Text Similarity with MinHash and LSH

 This project detects similar paragraphs in a text file using shingling, MinHash, and Locality Sensitive Hashing (LSH).
 It is useful for identifying duplicate content, plagiarism, or near-duplicate documents.